G. Wayne Minshall

 Phone: (208) 282-2236

 Dr. Minshall is Professor of Ecology at Idaho State University.
 He received his B.S. in Fisheries Management from Montana State University and his Ph.
 D. in Zoology from the University of Louisville.
 He later served as a NATO Postdoctoral Fellow at the Freshwater Biological Association Laboratory in England.
 Dr. Minshall is an internationally recognized expert on the ecology of flowing waters.
 He has over 35 years experience in research and teaching.
 His research interests emphasize aquatic benthic invertebrates, community dynamics, stream ecosystem structure and function, and effects of disturbance - including wildfiire.
 For the past 25 years he has been conducting research on the long-term effects of wildfires on stream ecosystems.
 He has authored over 125 peer-reviewed journal articles and 130 technical reports.
 He is co-editor of "Stream ecology: application and testing of general ecological theory" (with J. R. Barnes) and of "River and stream ecosystems of the world" (with C. E. Cushing and K. W. Cummins).
 He also has co-authored several books on stream/riparian habitats and methods for their assessment, all published by the U. S. Forest Service.
-Eighteen Ph.
-D. and 36 Master's students have completed their programs under his direction.
-With his final cohort of 4 graduate students, he is working to complete several long-term projects on fire ecology as well as more recent work on riparian fertilization, inorganic sediment impacts, and effects of livestock grazing in stream ecosystems.
+Twenty doctoral and 37 Master's students completed their programs under his direction, and although he no longer serves as principal advisor to graduate students, he continues to serve on student committees, particularly for those whose studies connect to the long-term investigations he began.
+He continues to do research, publishing results of such long-term studies.
 He has received well over 100 research grants and contracts from a variety of sources including: National Science Foundation, U. S. Forest Service, U. S. Soil Conservation Service, U. S. Environmental Protection Agency, U. S. Fish and Wildlife Service, U. S. Department of Energy, U. S. National Aeronautics and Space Administration, The Nature Conservancy, and the Smithsonian Institution.
 He has received several honors and awards, including the Distinguished Researcher Award from Idaho State University, the Outstanding Scientist of the Northwest Award from the Northwest Scientific Association, the Award of Excellence from the North American Benthological Society (the premier organization of stream ecologists), and election as a AAAS fellow.
 He also among the 100 individuals profiled in the publication HERE WE HAVE IDAHO: PEOPLE MAKE THE DIFFERENCE, published by the Idaho Centennial Commission.
 He has served on numerous national and regional science work groups and advisory committees, including the U. S. Environmental Protection Agency, U. S. Forest Service, National Science Foundation Advisory Panel for Environmental Biology (1973-1976), Long-Term Ecological Research (1980-1981), and NATO Post-Doctoral Fellowships (1990) and the National Research Council Advisory Panel for Graduate Fellowships in Biology (1984-1985) and Committee on Inland Ecosystems (1994-1996).
 He currently serves on the board of directors for the Pacific Rivers Council and is a member of the Scientific Advisory Panel of the National Council of the Paper Industry for Air & Stream Improvement.

 Selected Recent Publications